Morning can be a magical time of the day, especially when the light is perfect. Add some mist, and you’ve got a scene worthy of a fairy tale.

 Head out before sunrise.

 Again?
 Yes.
 The best photos of mist are often taken in the early hours, when everyone else is still at home.
-Like gorgeous travel photography or sunrise photos, it’s crucial to get up before dawn for the most stunning shots.
+Just like with sunrise photos, it’s crucial to get up before dawn for the most stunning shots.
 You can check the local forecast the day before to make sure you’re likely to see mist.
 Then, set your alarm, and don’t ignore it!
 If you get up too late, you might miss the beauty, as mist typically disappears as the day gets warmer.

 Look for water.